vitringr/vault/nodes/Basis Vectors.md

 **Coordinate System**: Basis vectors define the coordinate system of the space.
 Changing the basis vectors changes how coordinates are interpreted.

 **Transformation Core**: Any [[Linear Transformation]] can be expressed as an operation that changes the basis vectors of a space.

+**Orthogonal**: In general, it is prefered for the basis vectors to be orthogonal, although this is not a strict requirement.
+When the basis vectors are orthogonal, the coordinates are decoupled.